SageGrey/exp-exp-exp/improbabilityDrive/1_bib-bib-bib.md

 Toxic Masculinity."** Urban Pamphleteer #8: Skateboardings, 2020.
 18-20

 **Dupont, Tyler.
 From Core to Consumer: The Informal Hierarchy of the Skateboard Scene.
 Journal of Contemporary Ethnography Vol. 43(5), 2014), 556-581**

+[Engels, Friedrich.1845.
+“The Great Towns.”](http://gofile.me/6WhDC/8K48J765f) in The Condition of the Working-Class in England in 1844, in The City Reader, Richard T. LeGates and Frederic Stout, eds.
+Routledge,
+2003: 58-66.

 **Greer, Alex "A historical assessment of home buyout policy: Are we learning or just failing?"**
 Section 1: Policy Learning Theory (Social, Instrumental)